 - 1 cup shredded sweetened coconut

-- 1 1/2 cups (about 20 crackers) finely crumbled graham crackers
+- 1½ cups (about 20 crackers) finely crumbled graham crackers

-- 1/2 cup finely chopped nuts (almonds are traditional; pecans or walnuts work well, too)
+- ½ cup finely chopped nuts (almonds are traditional; pecans or walnuts work well, too)

-For the middle layer
+For the Middle Layer

-- 1/2 cup (1 stick) butter
+- ½ cup (1 stick) butter

 - 2 tablespoons heavy cream

 - 2 tablespoons Bird’s Custard Powder

 - 2 cups confectioners’ sugar, sifted

-For the top layer
+For the Top Layer

 - 4 ounces chocolate, coarsely chopped

-- 1 1/2 tablespoons butter
+- 1½ tablespoons butter

 Melt the butter, sugar and cocoa in a double boiler until fully incorporated, but do not let the mixture come to a boil.
 Add the beaten egg and stir constantly until the mixture begins to thicken, less than 5 minutes.

 Return the pan to the refrigerator while you prepare the topping.

 Remove from heat.
-Let sit until the mixture is still liquid but very thick, then pour it over the second (middle) layer and gently spread it with a spatula to ensure even coverage
+Let sit until the mixture is still liquid but very thick, then pour it over the second (middle) layer and gently spread it with a spatula to ensure even coverage.

-Be sure to score the tops of the bars before the chocolate totally sets on top.
+Score the tops of the bars before the chocolate totally sets on top.
 This will make slicing them much easier later.